mike-lott/tmuxConf/README.md

 ## Remove
 From the cloned directory, run `./remove.sh`.
 This will do the following:
 * Delete the softlink, `~/.tmux.conf`
-* Delete the cloned directory and all its contents
+* Delete the cloned directory and all its contents (which will also delete the file `remove.sh`)
-* The `remove.sh` will self-delete